aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer-alpha/README.md

 - Currently this module does not support CDK Pipelines.
 You must deploy CDK Apps using this synthesizer via `cdk deploy`.
-- The accompanying Bootstrap Stack is not yet implemented.
-To use this library right now, you must reuse roles that have been traditionally bootstrapped.
+- This synthesizer only needs a bootstrap stack with Roles, without staging resources.
+We haven't written such a bootstrap stack yet; at the moment you can use the existing modern bootstrap stack, the staging resources in them will just go unused.
-- Due to limitations on the CloudFormation template size, we support CDK Applications with at most 38 independent ECR images.
+- Due to limitations on the CloudFormation template size, CDK Applications can have at most 38 independent ECR images.
-- The workflow of running `cdk deploy` and `cdk destroy` during development will have friction.
+- When you run `cdk destroy` (for example during testing), the staging bucket and ECR repositories will be left behind because CloudFormation cannot clean up non-empty resources.
-  `cdk destroy` will not destroy staging resources like ECR repositories and the S3 bucket, causing subsequent deployments with the same name to fail.
-You will have to manage the deletion of staging resources yourself.
+  You must deploy those resources manually if you want to redeploy again using the same `appId`.